jia-von/timesheet-tracker/Planning/Testing_Plan/README.md

 ## Sign In

 After an account was created, the user can sign in based on the email and password sign up.
+The user will be redirected to pages depending on the role, Instructor or Student.

+## Instructor

-The instructor can view the list of assignments created and assigned to students.
-Project name, hours, date created and date ended can be viewed in the list form.
+The instructor can view list of projects created and assigned to student, charts, update account, create project and sign out.

 ### Charts